farimarwat/android-word-game-sdk/README.md

 ```
 # Thats it.
 Enjoy
 Sample app is included in the repository.
+200 game levels (TLevel) are also included in the project (wordconnect.db).

 ## GamePadView XML Attributes:
 |  Attribute |Details   |